 - Strategies staff can use to support students

 Physical disabilities result from conditions that affect the physical body.
 These can include conditions such as brain injuries, spinal cord injury, cerebral palsy, multiple sclerosis, spina bifida, and amputations.
 Severe respiratory and cardiac diseases can also affect mobility.
-Students with physical disabilities often face major obstacles within the College physical and social environment.
+Students with physical disabilities often face major obstacles within the Trinity's physical and social environment.

 Difficulties that may be experienced by university students with physical disabilities